cortes-ciriano-lab/savana/README.md

 All of which can be installed via conda OR pip:
 ### Install Dependencies with Conda
-Create a new environment and install dependencies with the `environment.yml` file:
+To intall and manage dependencies with conda, create a new environment and install dependencies with the `environment.yml` file:
 ```
-conda create --name <env> --file environment.yml
+conda env create --name <env> --file environment.yml
 ```
 ### Install Dependencies with pip
-Install dependencies with the `requirements.txt` file:
+Alternatively, you can install and manage dependencies with pip using the `requirements.txt` file:
 ```
-pip install -i requirements.txt
+pip install -r requirements.txt
 ```

 ## Run SAVANA